-At Goodwin College, we often say that the more we learn about childhood development, the more we realize the importance of childhood education and the better prepared we are for a career in the field.
+At Goodwin University, we often say that the more we learn about childhood development, the more we realize the importance of childhood education and the better prepared we are for a career in the field.

 For young children, early education is critical for development as well as their pathway to success.
 For aspiring teachers and professionals, higher education is essential to advancing your career with children.